How to create a Blog Post template?

-As you know, the blog posts are a pretty important part of every store, but Shopify default template is too simple and does not meet your needs.
+As you know, blog posts are a pretty important part of every store, but Shopify’s default template is too simple and does not meet your needs.
 If you are wanting to build a wonderful template, EComposer can help you out.

-To build an article template, you simply need to Drop and Drag any element that belongs to create an article template.
-After finishing with a bunch of simple stages so you can end up with a cool article template that created by yourself.
+To build a Blog Post template, you simply need to Drop and Drag any element that belongs to create a Blog Post template.
+After finishing with a bunch of simple stages so you can end up with a cool Blog Post template created by yourself.

-By default, Shopify provides only one template for all article pages of your store.
-This template will overwrite your current theme template and the changes you made will apply to all your Article Template.
+By default, Shopify provides only one template for all Blog Post pages of your store.
+This template will overwrite your current theme template and the changes you made will apply to all your Blog Post Template.

-In order to create a new template for the Default Article Template, please follow these steps:
+In order to create a new Blog Post Template, please follow these steps:

-First, you must create your article in Shopify and publish it.
-EComposer will take the content of the article from Shopify to show.
+- First of all, you must create your Blog Post in Shopify and publish it.
+EComposer will render the content of the Blog Post from Shopify to show.

-- Title: This element will take the title of your article from Shopify to show.
+- Title: This element will take the title of your Blog Post from Shopify to show.

 - Image: Whenever you want to add an image, please come to this element to do it.
-This will let your readers easily get the point of your post via the picture.
+This will let your readers quickly get the point of your post via the picture.

-- Content: The post will not be perfect without this part, because you can write lots of the main things to deliver to your readers through the content.
+- Article Content: The post will not be perfect without this part, because you can write many main things to deliver to your readers through the content.

-- Tags: This element will help you view the tag for the purpose of letting the reader easily search for your articles.
+- Article Tags: This element will help you view the tag for the purpose of letting the reader easily search for your Blog Post.

 - Author: Help you show the author’s name here.